Treatment Eligibility

 References:

 1. KALYDECO [prescribing information].
-Boston, MA: Vertex Pharmaceuticals Incorporated; December 2020.
-2. The Clinical and Functional Translation of CFTR (CFTR2); http://cftr2.org.
-Accessed October 1, 2021.
-3. Cystic Fibrosis Genetic Analysis Consortium, The Hospital for Sick Children.
-Cystic Fibrosis Mutation Database (CFTR1). http://www. genet.sickkids.on.ca/app.
-Accessed October 1, 2021.
+Boston, MA: Vertex Pharmaceuticals Incorporated; May 2023.
+2. The Clinical and Functional Translation of CFTR (CFTR2).
+Available at http://cftr2.org.
+Accessed May 2023.